 August 16, 1940, marks the date of the first official Army parachute jump at Ft.
 Benning, Georgia.
 The successful jump validated the innovative concept of inserting U.S. ground combat forces behind a battle line by parachute.
 These sky soldiers represent some of the most prestigious and expertly trained forces in the United States Army.

 In the U.S. Army currently, two airborne divisions operate.
 The 82nd Airborne Division out of Ft.
 Bragg, North Carolina began as an infantry division.
-During World War I, the 82nd Division activation on 25 August 1917 at Camp Gordon.
+During World War I, the 82nd Division activated on 25 August 1917 at Camp Gordon.
 In 1918, they earned the nickname All American for the composition of their division.
-Since the soldiers came not from all across the country, but several were immigrants, too.
+Since the soldiers came not only from all across the country, but several were immigrants, too.
 The 82nd Division represented all of America as few other divisions did at the time.

 Both units have served around the world in combat, peacekeeping, and humanitarian missions.